Automated Testing with Cypress: 5 Best Practices

 cy.stub(obj, 'method').withArgs('bar').returns('foo')

-This is often useful when the part of the web application you’re testing relies on a function/method that lies out-of-scope of your test suite, and so it needs to be mocked.
-However, it’s important to exercise caution when using these tools, as manual customization of application behavior can lead to a number of unwanted results like:
+This is often useful when the part of the web application you’re testing relies on a function/method that is outside your test suite’s scope and therefore needs to be mocked.
+However, it’s important to exercise caution when using these tools, as manual customization of application behavior can lead to a number of unwanted results , like:

 cy.intercept(